nice-shot/node-xmltv/README.md

 The returned value is either `null` if no value could be parsed or the season's number.

-If you had the Programme object from the above parsing running `getSeason()` will
+If you had the Programme object from the above parsing, running `getSeason()` will
 return: `1`.
 For more information about the xmltv_ns format check the [xmltv dtd](http://xmltv.cvs.sourceforge.net/viewvc/xmltv/xmltv/xmltv.dtd)